Trump calls allegations against his court nominee a 'con game'

 WASHINGTON (Reuters) - President Donald Trump, fighting to shore up his nomination of Brett Kavanaugh to the U.S. Supreme Court in a divided U.S. Senate, on Tuesday called sexual misconduct allegations against the judge “a con game being played by the Democrats.”

-Trump’s comments to reporters at the United Nations represented an escalation of his rhetoric on behalf of the conservative federal appeals court judge whose nomination to a lifetime post on the high court has been imperiled by allegations dating to the 1980s brought by two women.
+In a break from convention, Senate Judiciary Committee Republicans will use an outside lawyer at a high-stakes hearing on Thursday to question Christine Blasey Ford, a university professor who accused him of sexually assaulting her in 1982 when both were high school students in Maryland.
+Typically, senators themselves do the questioning.

-The president’s remarks came a day after Kavanaugh sought to bolster his chances of confirmation in the Senate with a high-risk interview on Fox News in which he denied all the allegations against him.
+In comments to reporters at the United Nations, Trump escalated his rhetoric in defense of Kavanaugh, a conservative federal appeals court judge whose nomination to a lifetime post on the high court has been imperiled by the decades-old allegations brought by Ford and another woman.

-Senate Majority Leader Mitch McConnell reiterated that the chamber will hold a confirmation vote in the aftermath of a Judiciary Committee hearing set for Thursday in which Kavanaugh and a woman who has accused him of sexual assault will testify.
-Senator John Thune, a member of Republican leadership, told reporters the Senate debate on Kavanaugh could begin as soon as Friday or Saturday, with a confirmation vote possible next week.
+Trump’s remarks came a day after Kavanaugh sought to bolster his chances of Senate confirmation with an interview on Fox News in which he denied all the allegations against him.

-Kavanaugh has denied the allegations by Christine Blasey Ford, a university professor who accused him of sexual assault in 1982 when both were high school students in Maryland, and Deborah Ramirez, who accused him of sexual misconduct during the 1983-84 academic year at Yale University.
+Kavanaugh has denied the allegations by Ford and Deborah Ramirez, who accused him of sexual misconduct during the 1983-84 academic year at Yale University.

-Trump on Tuesday said Ford’s allegation was 36 years old “and nobody ever heard about it.”
+Trump said Ford’s allegation was 36 years old “and nobody ever heard about it.”
 Of Ramirez’s allegation, Trump said, “And now a new charge comes up.
 And she says, ‘Well it might not be him.’
 And there were gaps.
 And she said she was totally inebriated, and she was all messed up, and she doesn’t know it was him, but it might have been him.”

 “Oh, gee, let’s not make him a Supreme Court judge because of that?
 This is a con game being played by the Democrats,” Trump added.